HAMPSTEAD SCIENTIFIC SOCIETY CONSTITUTION

-- The Council shall consist of the Officers of the Society, as defined in 5a above, and five ordinary members, of whom each shall serve not more than four consecutive years.
-Any ordinary member of Council retiring under this rule shall not be re-eligible to serve on Council as an ordinary or co-opted member during the subsequent year, but shall be immediately eligible to fill any office as defined in 5a above.
+- The Council shall consist of the Officers of the Society, as defined in 5a, and five ordinary members, of whom at least one shall retire each year, either voluntarily or the one who has served for the greatest number of consecutive years, or where there is more than one who qualifies, the one selected by ballot of Council members.
+Any ordinary member of Council retiring under this rule shall not be re-eligible to serve on Council as an ordinary or co-opted member during the subsequent year, but shall be immediately eligible to fill any office as defined in 5a.

 6. Election of Officers and Council

 - Except as laid down below, the Officers and ordinary members of Council shall be elected at the Annual General Meeting, by ballot when there are more candidates than vacancies.

 - The President of the Society shall be appointed by Council annually, at the last Council Meeting before the Annual General Meeting.
 Vice President is an honorific appointment awarded for life or until retirement for valuable services to the Society; they are elected at a General Meeting on the nomination of the Council.
 The Honorary Secretaries of Sections who are ex-officio Officers of the Council are appointed by the Section concerned.
 The Council shall put forward nominations for the other posts of Honorary Officers and ordinary members of the Council from among the members of the Society.

 - The Council shall have power to co-opt one member to represent Group members and not more than two other members of the Society to serve until the date of the next Annual General Meeting.